zenglenn42/utbc2019-hw-14-burger/README.md

 public/assets/css/style.css
 ```

-It's the reason the user interface does look like this:
+It's the reason the user interface doesn't look like this:

 ![alt](docs/mvp-ui.png)